-• The 2014/15 adjustment budget informed the preparation of the 2015/16 budget.
-It must be noted that National Treasury was involved in the compilation of the 2014/15 adjustment budget as the municipality is currently budgeting for none cash deficit.
+• The 2014/15 adjustment budget informed the preparation of the 2015/16 draft budget.
+It must be noted that National Treasury was involved in the compilation of the 2014/15 adjustment budget as the municipality is currently not able to compile a surplus budget but a non-cash deficit budget.